QingYunA/Pytorch-Medical-Segmentation/README.md

 * If you want to use a **multi-category** program, please modify the corresponding codes by yourself.
 I cannot identify your specific categories.
 * Whether in 2D or 3D, this project is processed using **patch**.
 Therefore, images do not have to be strictly the same size.
 In 2D, however, you should set the patch large enough.

-## models have completed in project
+## Models have Completed in Project

 | Publication Date | Model Name | The First and Last Authors |  Title | Reference|
 | :---: | :---: | :---: | :---: | :---: |